Is WordPress dying? What the W3Techs market-share data actually says

 Strengthen your business with professional technical support in key areas of the WordPress ecosystem.

-Is WordPress dying? #
+Is WordPress dying?#

-No. WordPress powers 41.9 percent of all websites as of 27 May 2026 according to W3Techs, and still holds roughly 59.4 percent of the market of sites that use a known CMS.
+No. WordPress powers 41.5 percent of all websites as of 11 July 2026 according to W3Techs, and still holds roughly 59.2 percent of the market of sites that use a known CMS.
 The fall from 43.2 percent in December 2025 is real but slow, and the nearest rival Shopify sits near 5.2 percent.
 This is erosion measured in fractions of a point, not a collapse.

-Why is WordPress market share falling? #
+Why is WordPress market share falling?#

 Not because a competitor is winning.
 The growing slice is the None category, sites with no detectable CMS: static generators, frontend frameworks, and AI-built sites that leave no WordPress fingerprint.
-W3Techs shows None moving from 28.6 to about 29.5 percent, while Shopify, Wix and Squarespace each grow only by tenths of a point.
+W3Techs shows None moving from 28.6 to about 29.9 percent, while Shopify, Wix and Squarespace each grow only by tenths of a point.

-Who is gaining at WordPress's expense? #
+Who is gaining at WordPress's expense?#

 Mostly the no-CMS category.
 Shopify rose from 4.8 to 5.2 percent over a year, Wix from 3.7 to 4.3 percent, Squarespace is flat near 2.5 percent, and Joomla keeps declining.
 No classic CMS competitor is taking WordPress share at a pace that would explain the drop.
 The low end of the market shifting to no-CMS tools is doing that.

-Is WordPress still worth choosing in 2026? #
+Is WordPress still worth choosing in 2026?#

 For most businesses, yes, because the scale of the ecosystem, plugin and talent availability, and the absence of vendor lock-in did not change over a fraction of a point.
 The useful question is not WordPress or not, but whether your project is a simple landing page a static generator handles just as well, or a site that needs content, integrations and maintenance, where WordPress is still the cheapest route to the goal.

-What does the decline mean for WordPress developers? #
+What does the decline mean for WordPress developers?#

 Demand shifts toward what an AI builder will not do: architecture, performance, security, integrations and maintenance.
 The cheapest, simplest sites drift to no-CMS tools, and those were the low-margin jobs anyway.
 Senior work, which is judgment, becomes relatively more valuable, not cheaper.